mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/pre-provisioned/prerequisites/index.md

    - Approximately 80 GiB of free space for the volume used for /var/lib/kubelet and /var/lib/containerd.
    - Disk usage must be below 85% on the root volume.

 If you plan to use local volume provisioning to provide persistent volumes for the workloads, you must mount at least four volumes to the /mnt/disks/ mount point on each node.
-Each volume must have at least 55 GiB of capacity if the default addon configurations are used.
+Each volume must have at least 55 GiB of capacity if you're using default addon configurations.

 [prerequisites-airgapped]: ../prerequisites-airgapped
 [bootstrap]: ../bootstrap